-What can your eat vegan at fast food restaurants?
+What can you eat vegan at fast food restaurants?
 Are the fries vegan?
 How can you hack menus to get a satisfying plant-based meal at popular chain restaurants?
 Find our list of vegan fast food restaurant guides below and we'll help you find the best vegan, vegetarian, and dairy-free options.
 Thankfully it's getting easier to eat veggie fast food every day.

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Our “How to Order Vegan” restaurant guides were created to help you navigate the crazy and confusing world of eating out.
+Our “How to Order Vegan” restaurant guides were created to help you navigate the frustrating and confusing world of eating out.
 This vegan fast food guide is a collection of all of our suggestions and selections for your best dining out experience at major restaurant chains.

 Vegetarian & Vegan Fast Food Restaurants Are On The Rise